AbuTalha3/Odin---recipies/README.md

 ## Contribution

-Contributions to the Odin Recipes App are welcome!
+Contributions to the Odin Recipes App are always welcome!
 If you want to contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/awesome-feature`).